julmajustus/mini-benchmark-scraper/README.md

    python benchmark_scraper.py```

 3. Once the script has completed execution, open the generated HTML page (test_performance.html) in your web browser to view the results.

+## Mini Benchmarker Repository

+The Mini Benchmarker script used to generate the log files can be found at https://gitlab.com/torvic9/mini-benchmarker.